Everyday Waste Management in New South Wales

 Q: What is the solution to excess product packaging?

 Ever wondered why biscuits are placed in a non-sealable bag, then on a plastic tray, then in a cardboard box?
-It’s no secret that excess packaging is becoming more and more abundant, while as consumers, we are becoming more and more environmentally friendly.
+It’s no secret that excess packaging is becoming more and more abundant.
+As consumers however, we are becoming more environmentally friendly.

 This significant increase in wrapping, then leads to a significant increase in waste produced.
 Examples of these include:

 Glass and plastic bottles on a cardboard tray, sealed with plastic casing

 Steel cans in a cardboard box, carried in a paper bag

 Individually packaged lettuce and handfuls of herbs in a lidded container

 Putting groceries aside, this also poses a major threat for businesses and high-waste industries, from retail to hospitality.